Negative Pregnancy Test But Pregnant: Is It Possible?

 Negative pregnancy test and pregnancy loss

-If statistics are taken based on blood tests from just after implantation (so around a week before a traditional HPT would give an accurate result), as many as 30% of pregnancies end in a miscarriage.
+Early pregnancy loss and miscarriage without symptoms are sadly quite common.
+If statistics are taken based on blood tests from just after implantation (so around a week before a traditional HPT would give an accurate result), anywhere from 10% to 30% of pregnancies end in a miscarriage.
+[13,14,15,16]

+However, if you’re trying to conceive and using HPTs around the time your period is due, a negative result does not necessarily mean pregnancy loss.
 The only clear indication of miscarriage, which would still have to be confirmed by a doctor, would be to have a positive result followed by an increasingly faint line if you tested again in the following days.
+This would indicate that the hCG levels in your body were falling instead of rising.

 How long can you test negative but be pregnant?

+Most pregnant people start testing positive by at least 14 or 15 DPO (the day after your next expected, missed period).
 Many test positive earlier than that, but in general, most people stop getting negative tests while pregnant at about 21 days after their previous period.

 Can you be 5 weeks pregnant and test negative?

-This is rare, however, so it might be that your calculations are a bit off ‒ or that your ovulation cycle is longer than most.
+Yes, sometimes, you can be 5 weeks pregnant and still be testing negative.
+This is rare, however, so it might be that your calculations are a bit off — or that your ovulation cycle is longer than most.

-The fifth week of pregnancy is five weeks after the first day of your last period and three weeks after ovulation.
+The 5th week of pregnancy is 5 weeks after the first day of your last period and 3 weeks after ovulation.
+In other words, you may be about a week late.

 Although your hormone levels will be rising, it’s still possible that they’re too low to register on a home pregnancy test.
+So you may have to wait a little longer before you get your positive.

 Can you be 6 weeks pregnant and test negative?

 Yes, there have been cases where a woman has been 6 weeks pregnant with a negative pregnancy test and had a healthy baby about 34 weeks later.
+If you’re sure of your dates but still testing negative at home, it’s worth visiting your gynecologist for a blood test or an early ultrasound.
+Although it’s usually too soon to see a heartbeat, a transvaginal (internal) ultrasound can often find the “yolk sack” where your tiny embryo might be growing.

 Can you be 7 weeks pregnant and test negative?

 Yes, it’s rarer still to be 7 weeks pregnant but still testing negative, but it might be a sign that you’re expecting multiples (with your hCG levels being too high to register on a pregnancy test).
+Again, it’s worth checking in with your doctor for a blood pregnancy test or an ultrasound.

 Can you be 2 months pregnant and still have a negative test?

+By 2 months, a negative pregnancy test almost always means that your period is late for a different reason.
 Although hCG levels rise to a peak and then fall again, they’re usually still climbing until the end of the first trimester.

-If it’s unusual for you to be six weeks late, you’re testing negative, and you were also testing negative earlier in your cycle, it’s probably time to make an appointment with your doctor – especially if you have symptoms of note.
+If it’s unusual for you to be 6 weeks late, you’re testing negative, and you were also testing negative earlier in your cycle, it’s probably time to make an appointment with your doctor — especially if you have symptoms of note.

 Negative pregnancy test but pregnant stories

 If you’re not sure whether you’re pregnant or not after a negative pregnancy test, you’re not alone.
+There are thousands of women, just like you:

 • “I had unprotected sex 21 days ago and I have irregular periods!
 All my tests BFN!
 1-3 periods a year since 2019 from my first period.
 They last 2-5 weeks long.
 I didn’t think I was able to get pregnant due to my really really bad irregular periods but I went to the doctor and they said I was healthy and able to still get pregnant.
 Then recently I haven’t been starting my period when this happens and I swear my body feels different than ever.
 Never felt this way.
 No PCOS, no cysts, no disease/infection.
 I have every symptom in the book and experienced implantation bleeding even around 8 and 9 days.
 I’m experiencing: nausea, more watery creamy white to pale yellow discharge, dizziness, extreme fatigue, mood swings, mild abdominal pain, heartburn, sore/achy muscles, insomnia, disorientation, and back pains.
 Update: one day later, I got my BFP!” — Jasmine